Introduction of Polymorphism in C++

 • C++ shows two types of polymorphism –

-(i) Static/Compile-time/Early Binding or linking polymorphism and
+(i) Static Polymorphism/Compile-time Polymorphism/Early Binding or linking Polymorphism and

 • In polymorphism, a single function or an operator functioning in many ways depends upon the user to function properly.